mkristian/rails-resty-gwt/README.md

 * ruby-maven might not support all possible configurations within the Gemfile and the maven DSL is not complete yet (from the maven point of view).
 * and possible other things, but enjoy anyways ;-)
+* binstub of `rspec` works with version 2.7.0.rc2 or later due the way it handled bundler before